Tsunami warnings canceled after magnitude-7.9 earthquake off Alaska

 Tsunami sirens sounded in Kodiak, and police warned: "This is not a drill."

-Though the tsunami warnings were canceled, schools in Kodiak canceled classes Tuesday after campuses opened overnight as emergency shelters, the district announced via Facebook.
+Though the tsunami warnings and evacuation calls were canceled, schools in Kodiak canceled classes Tuesday after campuses opened overnight as emergency shelters, the district announced via Facebook.

 Wendy Bliss Snipes described the quake as "a slow roller, so it was felt for at least a minute before the real rolling started.
 Nothing fell off the walls, and I didn't have to wake my kiddo."